evidentlyai/evidently/docs/book/get-started/tutorial.md

 iris = datasets.load_iris()
 iris_frame = pd.DataFrame(iris.data, columns = iris.feature_names)
 ```
-To evaluate things like data drift, you would need two datasets to perform a comparison.
-The first one is the baseline: this can often be the data used in training.
-We call it **reference** data.
+To evaluate data or prediction drift, you would need two datasets to perform a comparison.
+The first dataset is the baseline: this can often be the data used in training.
+We call it the **reference** data.
 The second dataset is the **current** production data.

 You can prepare two separate datasets with identical schema.
-You can also proceed with one dataset but explicitly **identify rows** that refer to reference and production data.
+You can also proceed with one dataset but explicitly **identify rows** that refer to reference and current data.

-That is what we do now to generate the first report.
-Let us split the data in half, and treat the first 75 rows as reference, and the remaining as the current data.
+You can do this to generate the first report.
+Split the data: treat the first 75 rows as the reference, and the remaining as the current data.

 {% hint style="info" %}
-**Column_mapping.** In this example, we directly display the dashboard in the next step.
-In other cases, you might need to add **column_mapping** dictionary to help the tool process the input data correctly.
+**Column_mapping.** In this example, we directly proceed to display the dashboard.
+In other cases, you might need to add **column_mapping** dictionary to help Evidently process the input data correctly.
 For example, you can point to the encoded categorical features, or the name of the target column.
 Consult the [Column Mapping section](../dashboards/column_mapping.md) for help.
 {% endhint %}

 ## 4. Generate the Data Drift dashboard

 ![Part of the Data Drift Report.](../.gitbook/assets/evidently\_github.png)

-Data drift dashboard helps visualize the change in the input data distributions, and see the results of the statistical tests.
-This helps understand if the data has shifted.
-It can serve as proxy of model performance, even if you do not have the true labels yet.
+Data drift dashboard runs statistical tests to compare the data distributions for each feature and helps visualize the change.
+Understanding the data shift can serve as a proxy of model performance, especially if you do not have the true labels yet.

 To generate the Data Drift dashboard, run: